bastiStern/RoboND_Project2/README.md

 ```
 The derivation of the Transformation Matrices like shown in the image below
 ![alt text][image2]
-in the code of the class a staticmethod was used
+In the code of the class a staticmethod was used
 ```python
 @staticmethod
 def transformation_matrix(alpha, a, d, q):